DeannaMix/Tamagotchi/README.md

 # Hamtaro Tamagotchi

-## Tamagatchi project for NSS Evening Cohort 13
+## Tamagotchi project for NSS Evening Cohort 13

 ## Description
 Did you miss the Tamagatchis from your childhood?
 Well you are in luck!
 Now you can play with a Hamtaro Tamagatchi.
 Made for a project at Nashville Software School.
 You can get your Hamtaro to eat, play, sleep, and fight (gently) with the click of a button.
 Value limits do not exceed 100.
 Have fun!